mrezabayat/iamsorush/content/posts/create-arrays/index.md

 If you are working with old legacy codes, there is not much flexibility; you are confined to C-style and pointer arrays.
 However, if you have options, use modern C++ features:

-1. std::vector: If not sure, this one is the first pick.
+* std::vector: If not sure, this one is the first pick.
 For any-size contiguous arrays whose size can be changed during runtime.
-2. std::array: for small and fixed-size arrays and creating objects which contain the array data.
+* std::array: for small and fixed-size arrays and creating objects which contain the array data.
-3. Custom array: to create multidimensional full contiguous data using std::vector and std::array.
+* Custom array: to create multidimensional full contiguous data using std::vector and std::array.
-4. vector of vectors: for row-column data structures with dynamic contiguous data in each row, but rows are not one after the other in memory.
+* vector of vectors: for row-column data structures with dynamic contiguous data in each row, but rows are not one after the other in memory.
-5. Boost multiarray: if boost library available, this one is preferred than writing a custom multidimensional array.
+* Boost multiarray: if Boost library available, this one is preferred than writing a custom multidimensional array.